What are stocks, shares and equities?

 The weight of a shareholder’s vote and the number of dividends they receive will depend on the number of shares issued by a company and what portion of this they own.
 For example, if a company has 10,000 shares in circulation, and an individual was holding 1000 shares, they could be said to have a 10% stake in the company.

 The buying and selling of stocks, shares and equities works in a similar way to a marketplace, where parties negotiate a price at which to exchange an asset.
 Institutions known as stock exchanges facilitate the exchange of publicly listed shares – this requires a company to have held its initial public offering (IPO).

-When you buy or invest in shares, you are purchasing the underlying share itself, and generally are seeking to hold it over the long term.
+When you buy or invest in shares, you are purchasing the underlying share itself, and seeking to hold it over the long term.
 If a company grows and its value increases, then the value of its shares will also rise, and you can sell your holding for a profit.
 In the meantime, you would receive dividends and voters’ rights.
-However, if the company decreased in value, the share price would also fall, and positions may result in a loss of your initial investment.
+However, if the company decreased in value, the share price would also fall, and positions may result in a loss.

-Alternatively, some traders may choose to speculate on the future value of the asset without taking ownership of it, by trading financial products such as CFDs.
+Alternatively, if you were to trade shares, you would be speculating on the future value of the asset without taking ownership of it.
 This is commonly used for more short-term strategies.
-Although you wouldn’t own the underlying shares, you would be able to short a stock (short-selling) so, you could benefit from a declining share price, not just a rising one.
-It is important to remember that when trading CFDs, you are trading with leverage.
-This means that both your profits and losses are magnified, and your losses can exceed deposits.
+Although you wouldn’t own the underlying shares, you would be able to short a stock more easily than the traditional means of short-selling.
+So, you could benefit from a declining share price, not just a rising one.

 Why do companies list on the stock market?